jon7sky/CardKB_UART/README.md

 ![Programming Pinout](images/ProgrammingPinout.png)

+In the picture of the programmer connected to the board, the black wire is GND and the red wire is VCC.
 I used these board settings:

 ![Board Settings](images/ArduinoCardKBBoardSettings.jpg)